A guide to Surfing in Sri Lanka

 Sri Lanka.
 Impossible beauty, unreal waves and local soul.
 Beginner friendly?
 Sort of.

-Ravaged by tsunamis and war in the not-so-distant past, Sri Lanka has emerged in recent years as a safe, peaceful country to visit.
+Ravaged by tsunamis and war in the not-so-distant past, Sri Lanka has emerged as a safe, peaceful country to visit.
 Lauded by travel agents as a “hidden gem”.

 What is Sri Lanka like?

 Before going there, I thought of a remote paradise.
 Handfuls of locals in white dress, temples and tumbledown buildings.
 I imagined a kind of surf adventure into new territory.

 It didn’t take long to realise that my wistful version of Sri Lanka, fuelled by surf films, glossy magazines and nostalgic friends, wasn’t the whole truth.

 The Gem Of The Indian Ocean is a stunner.
 There’s no denying it.
 The water is crystal, the beaches, lined with palm trees, are chalk-white and the sunsets are something else.

 You get a similar version of that famous ‘assault on the senses’ in India, but it’s a softer blow.

 “En’sha’Allah” said a Swiss guy when we frantically stabbed at our map and asked for transport help when we first landed in Colombo.
 “I’ve lived here for 15 years and if there’s one thing I’ve learned it’s that Sri Lanka moves at its own pace.”

 After shrugging off the cobwebs of long haul travel we caught a lazy drift of sweetness in the air.
 Our senses bounced with the cacophony of colours, sounds and smells.
 Scents of spices and seafood from the road-side grills, the rhythmic swaying of the tropical bush, the thrum of waves on the sandy beaches.